 Jo Causon from the Institute of Customer Service has suggested that for sectors such as banking, which has had a tarnished reputation, customer trust could be rebuilt by giving customer satisfaction measures more prominence in performance management and pay at all levels in the organisation.

 She says: “Including customer service measures in executives’ pay and bonus contracts would increase the focus on customer service at senior levels in the organisation.
 It would demonstrate to customers, employees and shareholders that the organisation has an authentic commitment to its customer.”

 But connecting staff pay with service levels is also a cause for concern for some.
 While Russell believes that the approach can be successful, he also has a warning for those looking to adopt it: “A caveat is that this approach needs an intimate understand of what customer service expectations actually are, and training to ensure staff have the requisite skills to deliver the expected service.”

-Elsewhere, Kevin Tubb, a principal at CVM People believes that while incentives are a critical part of the execution of a customer management lifecycle strategy, and especially ones that have a human element and can therefore be influenced by people’s motivations, it’s crucial that companies have the right measures in place, and ensure that the sample size is large enough to accurately reflect a team’s performance.
+Elsewhere, Kevin Tubb, director of customer value management at The AA believes that while incentives are a critical part of the execution of a customer management lifecycle strategy, and especially ones that have a human element and can therefore be influenced by people’s motivations, it’s crucial that companies have the right measures in place, and ensure that the sample size is large enough to accurately reflect a team’s performance.
 But even then there are drawbacks.